Career of Cristiano Ronaldo: 2018–2020: Consecutive Serie A titles

-On 18 August, Ronaldo made his debut in a 3–2 away win against Chievo Verona.
-On 16 September, Ronaldo scored his first two goals for Juventus in his fourth appearance in a 2–1 home win over Sassuolo in Serie A; his second was the 400th league goal of his career.
-On 19 September, in his first Champions League match for Juventus, against Valencia, he was sent off in the 29th minute for "violent conduct", his first red card in 154 tournament appearances.
-Ronaldo became the first player in history to win 100 Champions League matches, setting up Mario Mandžukić's winner in a 1–0 home win over Valencia, which sealed Juventus's passage to the knock-out stages of the competition.
-In December, he scored his tenth league goal of the season, from the penalty spot, the third in a 3–0 away win over Fiorentina.
-After placing second in both the UEFA Men's Player of the Year and The Best FIFA Men's Player for the first time in three years, behind Luka Modrić, Ronaldo performances in 2018 also saw him voted runner-up for the 2018 Ballon d'Or, finishing once again behind his former teammate.
-Ronaldo won his first trophy with the club on 16 January 2019, the 2018 Supercoppa Italiana, after he scored the only goal from a header against AC Milan.
+On 18 August, Ronaldo made his debut for Juventus in a 3–2 win against Chievo Verona.
+On 16 September, he scored his first two goals for the club during a 2–1 win over Sassuolo in Serie A. Three days later, in a Champions League match against Valencia, he was sent off in the 29th minute for violent conduct.
+In November, Ronaldo became the first player in history to win 100 Champions League matches, after assisting the game-winning goal in a 1–0 win over Valencia.
+In 2018, he placed second in the voting for the UEFA Men's Player of the Year, The Best FIFA Men's Player, and the Ballon d'Or.
+Ronaldo won his first trophy with Juventus on 16 January 2019, the 2018 Supercoppa Italiana, after he scored the only goal against AC Milan.

-On 10 February, Ronaldo scored in a 3–0 win over Sassuolo, the ninth consecutive away game in which he had scored in the league, equalling Giuseppe Signori's single season Serie A record of most consecutive away games with at least one goal.
-On 12 March, Ronaldo scored a hat-trick in a 3–0 home win against Atlético in the second leg of the Champions League round of 16, helping Juventus overcome a two-goal deficit to reach the quarter-finals.
-The following month, he scored his 125th goal in the competition, opening the scoring in a 1–1 away draw in the quarter-final first leg against Ajax on 10 April.
-In the second leg in Turin on 16 April, he scored the opening goal, but Juventus eventually lost the match 2–1 and were eliminated from the competition.
-On 20 April, Ronaldo played in the scudetto clinching game against Fiorentina, as Juventus won their eighth successive title after a 2–1 home win, thereby becoming the first player to win league titles in England, Spain and Italy.
-On 27 April, he scored his 600th club goal, the equaliser in a 1–1 away draw against Derby d'Italia rivals Inter Milan.
-Ending his first Serie A campaign with 21 goals and 8 assists, Ronaldo won the inaugural Serie A award for Most Valuable Player.
+On 12 March, Ronaldo scored a hat-trick in a 3–0 win against Atlético in the second leg of the Champions League round of 16.
+The following month, he scored a goal in each leg of the quarter-finals as Juventus were eliminated from the competition.
+On 20 April, Ronaldo helped Juventus achieve a 2–1 victory over Fiorentina to win their eighth consecutive league title.
+A week later, he scored his 600th club goal during a 1–1 draw against Derby d'Italia rivals Inter Milan.
+Finishing his first Serie A campaign with 21 goals and 8 assists, Ronaldo won the inaugural Serie A award for Most Valuable Player.